vikakleyko/netclicks/README.md

 Built with HTML, CSS, JavaScript, Animation, REST API

 ## How to start
-Start project with Live server
+Run project with Live server

 ## API used